kecheng55/kecheng/content/publication/as-e2402838/index.md

 ---

 **Highlights:**
-<p style='text-align: justify;'> 1.
-A GSH-triggered, activatable, and cancer-targeting probe is developed based on the rational design of methylene blue.
-This multifunctional probe can self-assemble into nano-photosensitizer, MBNPs. </p>
-<p style='text-align: justify;'> 2.
-In vitro and cellular experiments demonstrate the mechanism and superior therapeutic efficacy/precision of MBNPs. </p>
-<p style='text-align: justify;'> 3.
-MBNPs are applied to in vivo cancer PDT experiments, demonstrating good biosafety and remarkable efficacy/precision in tumor ablation. </p>
-<p style='text-align: justify;'> 4.
-The “all-in-one” tactic achieves fluorescence/photoacoustic guided cancer phototheranostics with single small molecules. </p>
+<p style='text-align: justify;'> In summary, we have demonstrated that NBSe derivatives possess unique reactivity and can be rationally developed as highly efficient fluorescent warheads for selective labeling of cysteines or lysines under biocompatible conditions.
+Chloro or phenoxy-substituted NBSe derivatives exhibit high specificity toward cysteines in proteome labeling, providing new opportunities for chemical proteomic profiling and covalent-drug design.
+On the other hand, alkoxy-NBSe, a latent electrophile, can be designed to selectively react with lysines in a protein in regioselective manner using proximity-driven strategy.
+In addition, NBSe derivatives exhibit unique photophysical properties, and can serve as imaging fluorophores as well as small-sized photosensitizers.
+Although the current probes have not yet been effective for in vivo PDT experiments, we can further expand the conjugation system to shift absorption to longer wavelengths or extend the strategy to design activatable PDT triggered by cancer-overexpressed proteins.
+We envision that our study will provide new insight into designing selective warheads for proteinogenic amino acid modification and add useful tools for the development of protein-based therapeutics. </p>

-Supplementary Information can be accessed [**here**](uploads/biomaterials2022si.pdf).
+Supplementary Information can be accessed [**here**](uploads/advs8749-sup-0001-suppmat.pdf).